Playing with Monte-Carlo Tree Search

 Figure 10: An interactive evaluation of a Tic-Tac-Toe game state.

-For the Tic-Tac-Toe game, choose "Human" or "AI" to decide who goes first.
+For the Tic-Tac-Toe game, choose “Human” or “AI” to decide who goes first.
 During the player's turn, click on the highlighted area on the board to make a move.
-During the AI's turn, you can select one of three decision-making modes for the AI: random, greedy, and MCTS.
-In MCTS, you can slide the slider to select the number of iterations.
-The higher the number of iterations is, the better decisions the AI will make.
-In the MCTS panel on the right, choose "Next step" to view the MCTS' steps at each stage or select "Next iteration" to see the situation after each iteration, including Selection, Expansion, Simulation, and Backpropagation.
+During the AI player's turn, you can select one of three decision-making modes for the AI player: random, greedy, and MCTS.
+In MCTS, you can move the slider to select the number of iterations.
+The higher the number of iterations is, the better decisions the AI player will make.
+In the MCTS panel on the right, choose “Next step” to view the steps of MCTS at each stage or select “Next iteration” to see the situation after each iteration, including Selection, Expansion, Simulation, and Backpropagation.
 The tree displays the current MCTS information.
 The possible future actions of the opponent are estimated during searching, which is considered as a case of opponent modeling.
-You can also select "Visualise last step" to directly view the final step and each node's value.
-Finally, click "make play" to take AI's action.
+You can also select “Visualize last step” to directly view the final step and each node's value.
+Finally, click “Make play” to take AI's action.

-In the tree panel, you can drag the canvas, scroll the wheel the zoom in and out.
+In the tree panel, you can drag the canvas, scroll the wheel, and zoom in and out.
 When moving the cursor to the tree node, a detailed panel will be shown in the upper left area.

 Who will start the game?